bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 * an **App Store** type Provisioning Profile

   If you wish to distribute your app to external testers without uploading the app to Testflight, select `ad-hoc`method and make sure you have the `Deploy to Bitrise.io` step in your workflow.

 1. Open the **Workflow** tab of your project on [bitrise.io](https://www.bitrise.io).
 2. Click on **Code Signing** tab.
 3. Click or drag and drop the App Store type provisioning profile in the **PROVISIONING PROFILE** field.
 4. Click or drag and drop the iOS Distribution certificate in the **CODE SIGNING IDENTITY** field.
 5. Click on the **Workflows** tab and select your deploy workflow.
 6. Select **Xcode Archive & Export for iOS** Step and scroll down to the **Force Build Settings** input group.
-7. Here provide the code signing input in relation to the uploaded provisioning profile and certificate in the following fields:
+7. Here provide the code signing input with respect to the uploaded provisioning profile and certificate in the following fields:
-  * **Force code signing with Development Team**,
+   * Add the team ID in the **Force code signing with Development Team**,
-  * **Force code signing with Code Signing Identity**,
+   * Add the Code Signing Identity as full ID (for example `iPhone Developer: Bitrise Bot (VV2J4SV8V4)`) or as a code signing group ( `iPhone Developer` or `iPhone Distribution` ) in the **Force code signing with Code Signing Identity input field**,
-  * **Force code signing with Provisioning Profile**.
+   * Add the provisioning profile's UDID in the **Force code signing with Provisioning Profile** input field.
-8. Specify manual codesign style If the codesigning files, are generated manually on the Apple Developer Portal,
-  you need to explicitly specify to use manual coedsign settings
-  (as ejected rn projects have xcode managed codesigning turned on).
+8. If the codesigning files are manually generated on the Apple Developer Portal, you have to specify to use manual codesigning settings since ejected React Native projects have Xcode managed codesigning turned on.

-  To do so, add 'CODE_SIGN_STYLE="Manual"' to 'Additional options for xcodebuild call' input
+   Click the **Debug** input group and add `CODE_SIGN_STYLE="Manual"` to the **Additional options for xcodebuild call input** field.

-##

 ## Deploying to Bitrise